-The better absorption of TAF by the HIV cells meant that TAF was not only better at slowing the growth of the HIV virus, but it was also far less toxic.
-TAF was still toxic to bones kidneys, but its lower dose requirements and other properties made it less harmful than TDF.
+The better absorption of TAF by the HIV cells meant TAF was not only better at slowing the growth of the HIV virus, but it was also far less toxic.
+TAF was still toxic to bones and kidneys, but its lower dose requirements and other properties made it less harmful than TDF.
 Gilead could have released TAF as early as 2004 or even 2002, but at that particular time, the company was already generating billions in revenue from Viread and later Truvada.
 Moreover, Viread and Truvada were under patent protection for another decade.

 Viread and Truvada Product Liability Lawsuits

 Since 2018, a large number of product liability lawsuits have been filed against Gilead users of TDF drugs like Truvada and Viread who suffered bone fractures, kidney failures, and other health consequences.

 Truvada lawsuits have accuses Gilead of manufacturing TDF drugs that were unreasonably and unnecessarily toxic to patients and posed safety risks to the kidneys and bones.
 These HIV drug lawsuits also allege something that absolutely awful.
 The claim is that Gilead intentionally withheld a better, safer version of the drug for years to boost profits at the expense of patient health.